debnath/zippy/README.md

 Zippy is intended to be a simple way to let you compress and decompress []byte streams in different compression formats.

 It is useful for giving you the option to switch compression types by changing a very simple config.
-E.g. if you need more disk space for your redis caching, but don't want to pay for a bigger instance... you could swap a less CPU-performant compression format for a more disk-efficient format with about 10 seconds of development effort.
+E.g. if you need more disk space for your redis caching, but don't want to pay for a bigger AWS instance... you could easily swap a less CPU-performant compression format for a more disk-efficient format with a simple config change.

-I started it as my use case required a CPU performant way to reduce redis disk size, which required experimenting with the different formats such as Snappy and Gzip to find the best fit.
-Hopefully making a module that does this for you makes life a little easier for you.

 Eventual goal is to support all the compression formats, but for now it supports:
    * snappy